openaps/docs/docs/docs/openaps-guide/installing.md

 The recommended way to install openaps is to use python's package management system.
 The [openaps] project is distributed on [pypi][openaps on pypi].
-The following apt-get dependencies are required (they can be installed through variety of means, in debian/ubuntu and apt based systems the following packages are required:
+On Debian/Ubuntu and other apt based systems, the following apt-get dependencies are required:

     sudo apt-get install python python-dev python-pip python-software-properties python-numpy sudo pip install setuptools